cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/3-go-relayer.md

   By default, the relayer will relay packets over all channels on a given connection.

-  Each path has an `src-channel-filter`, which you can utilize to specify which channels you would like to relay on.
+  Each path has a `src-channel-filter`, which you can utilize to specify which channels you would like to relay on.

   The `rule` can be one of three values: